knuckleswtf/scribe-docs/laravel/documenting/50-query-body-parameters.md

 There are two supported options: using inline validators and form requests.
 Also, [not all rules are supported](#supported-validation-rules).

+These two approaches are very different:
-WIth form requests, Scribe will extract information from the `FormRequest` class typehinted in your controller method.
-With inline validators, Scribe will extract information from the validation code in your controller (`$request->validate()` or `Validator::make()`).
+- WIth form requests, Scribe will create an instance of the `FormRequest` class typehinted in your controller method, and execute its `rules()` method.
+- With inline validators, Scribe will parse the validation code in your controller (`$request->validate()` or `Validator::make()`).

 Since these rules only describe validation logic, Scribe allows you to provide extra information, like a description and example:
+- For form requests, add a `bodyParameters()`/`queryParameters()` method where you can add a description and example for each parameter.
 - For inline validators, add a comment above the parameter, specifying a description and example.
-- For form requests, add a `bodyParameters` method where you can add a description and example for each parameter.

 If you specify a description, Scribe will prepend your description to what it generates from your validation rules.